 first letter throughout the text and figures, e.g. use Gapdh instead of GAPDH.

 Answer: As recommended, the manuscript text has been corrected for the consistently notation of all gene symbols with small letters and a capital first letter.

+Comment: When talking about the gene we use Gapdh, talking about the protein GAPDH is used.

 - in the derivation of the consensus correlation the authors use a rather unusual -log100 transformation. is this true or a typo?

+Answer: Consensus correlation is no longer used.

 - The relative expression of the genes in Fig. 6 should be displayed in log2 scale and the domain ranges should be the same for all genes to make the changes in gene expression comparable.

-Answer: As suggested by the reviewer we have figure 6 and now display gene expression in log2 scale.
+Answer: As suggested by the reviewer, we have modified figure 6 and now display gene expression in log2 scale.

 - Most likely, the authors used a log2 scale in Fig. 5, but annotation of the color bars is missing and needs to be added.